 When such a dramatic shift occurs from a flat period with no activity to a “hockey stick” curve, it is a clear indication that action is needed to understand the causative factors.
-In a business, the chart may be representative of larger problems within the sales process.
-Some of the problems include misaligned goals, weak value proposition, and hands-off management style.
-Understanding the chart requires a realignment of goals, processes, marketing team’s relationship and strategies to keep the sales on a straight rise in future sales projections.
+In a business, the chart may be representative of, for example, large problems within the sales process.
+Some of the possible problems are misaligned goals, weak value proposition, and hands-off management style.
+Understanding the chart may lead to a realignment of goals, processes, or business strategies.

 Impact of Hockey Stick Effect on a Company

-When a large number of customer’s orders are made at the end of a sales period, it can put a strain on the customer service and delivery teams as they try to fulfill all the orders.
-When the company’s been performing below its usual limits at the beginning of the period, and the sales start coming in at the end of the period, the company’s staff may be stretched to the limits.
+When a large number of customer orders are made at the end of a sales period, it can put a strain on the customer service and delivery teams.
+When the company’s been performing below its usual limits, and then sales start accelerating at the end of the period, the company’s staff may be stretched to the limits.

-The difficulties above can lead to unfulfilled orders, exhausted staff members, worker stress and delivery mismatch.
-It can leave some customers unhappy because their orders were either not fulfilled or because they received the wrong products.
-If the problem is not addressed immediately, the company could be staring at another period of lost or declining sales.
+Resulting difficulties can lead to unfulfilled orders, exhausted staff members, worker stress, and delivery mismatch.
+It can leave some customers unhappy because their orders were either not delivered or not properly filled.
+If the problem is not addressed immediately, it could result in significant, long-term customer losses.

 Product returns and refunds

-An influx of customer’s orders and a stretched sales teams means that the company may not meet all the promises they made and this will leave a section of the customers unhappy.
-Customers who received the wrong products or low-quality products will return the products to the company and ask for a refund or replacement.
+An influx of orders and a stretched sales team can easily lead to unhappy customers.
+Customers who received the wrong products or low-quality products will return the products and ask for a refund or replacement.

 After a period characterized by a low number of sales and unhappy customers, the company may offer special discounts as a way of attracting new customers and retaining existing ones.
-For example, the company may give a 10% discount for every product purchase, a 20% discount for every three products purchased or offer a free item for every two items of the same quality and quantity purchased.
+The company offer discounts or a free item for every two items purchased.

-The discounts and special terms can result in a sharp increase in revenues as customers try to take advantage of the generous promotions.
-The move can put a strain on the accounting teams as they work to ensure all the promises are fulfilled and prevent any incidences of losses that may occur.
-If sales surpass the expected sales forecasts, the discounts and special terms will lead to a direct loss of profits that the company could’ve earned on the large numbers of orders.
+Discounts and special terms can result in a sharp increase in sales as customers take advantage of generous promotions.
+This may put a strain on the accounting teams as they work to ensure all the promises are fulfilled and prevent any incidences of losses from occurring.
+If sales still slump, the discounts and special terms will lead to a direct loss of profits.

 Solving the Hockey Stick Effect